silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a networking security group resource that controls access to the public and private interfaces of a virtual server instance.
 This resource allows security groups to be created, updated, and deleted.
 To create rules for the security group, use the `security_group_rule` resource.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).

 ### Sample Terraform code
 {: #sec-group-sample}